Love Your Friends: Feminist Relational Ethics for Solidarity

 Many of my friends who have lived for decades in committed relationship are scratching their heads.
 When we talk about our partners, our friends, our significant others, whether one or more, we mean the terms in robust, multi-dimensional ways, terms of endearment that are at least as significant as spouse, wife, or husband but not nearly so laden with baggage.
 Most of us are deciding to marry for economic reasons, which we in no way confuse with love and care.
 Friendship not marriage undergirds our commitments.
 That is a conversation worth having especially with younger friends and colleagues whose experiences are quite different insofar as they have grown up expecting that same-sex couples can marry.
 Why would they necessarily think beyond the box?
 But what might they miss?

 My starting point for this work is as a theologically trained person who works at the intersection of scholarship and activism.
 As the longtime co-director of the Women’s Alliance for Theology, Ethics and Ritual (WATER), I am privileged to lecture and write without the usual constraints of academia or a religious tradition, in my case Catholicism.
-[The Women’s Alliance for Theology, Ethics and Ritual (WATER) is a non-profit educational organization in Silver Spring, Maryland, USA.]
+[The

 I can extend and expand the contours of my tradition without worrying that authorities will revoke my tenure or pull my license to teach.
 This allows me to listen to the sensus fidelium, the real life experiences of people, and craft theo-ethical possibilities accordingly.